Evelyn Fuentebella: Career

 Before she entered politics, Fuentebella worked as an executive assistant to then Prime Minister of the Philippines and Minister of Finance Cesar E. A. Virata.

 In 2010, she ran as Municipal Mayor of Sagñay winning by a large margin of votes.

-In 2015, a complaint for misappropriation of public funds was lodged against Fuentebella and her husband before the Ombudsman.

 On May 12, 2016, Fuentebella won her third term as mayor of Sagnay by a landslide.

 Personal life

 Fuentebella is married to former Speaker of the Philippine House of Representatives Arnulfo P. Fuentebella and they have four sons and two daughters, two of whom are also in politics: Tigaon Municipal Mayor Arnulf Bryan B. Fuentebella. and Camarines Sur's 4th District Representative Felix William B. Fuentebella.